browserengineering/book/book/rendering-architecture.md

 showed no benefit.
 That may or may not be due to the interpred nature of Python vs compiled languages such as C++.

 Ok that didn't work.
-Micro-optimization is hard to guess solutions for, especially for interpreted languages which have speed characteristics that are hard to predict without a lot of experience.
+Micro-optimization can be hard to guess solutions for, especially for interpreted languages which have speed characteristics that are hard to predict without a lot of experience.
 Instead, let's take the next step beyond using per-rendering pipeline stage timing, and do a CPU profile of